afqueiruga/afqueiruga.github.io/CV.md

 Sciences Area**
 Lawrence Berkeley National Laboratory

-  - Developing new high-performance finite-element geomechanics codes coupled to TOUGH+ hydrogeological flow codes.
-Deriving and implementing new mechanical constitutive models for methane hydrate sediments for oceanic reservoir simulation.
-    Implementing high-order and enhanced 2D elements for plane-strain and axisymmetric configurations.
-  - Developing fully coupled transport, porous flow, and nonlinear geomechanics finite element model using FEniCS.
-    Simulating long-term brine injection and nonlinear seismic imaging.
-  - Parallelizing and optimizing TOUGH+ codes using high-performance parallel libraries.
-Effecting performance and accuracy improvements by analyzing and modifying linear algebra and time stepping algorithms.
-  - Developing new coupled computational fluid dynamics and particle-tracking numerical model for multi-phase proppant transport in heterogeneous fractures with sharp angular features.
-Implementing level set method to model fluid tip lag during hydraulic fracture process.
-  - Developed Peridynamic models for hydraulic fracture propagation and flow in fractured systems.
-Performed and published extensive numerical analysis of Peridynamics theory and method.
-  - Developer of tough_convert, a tool for pre- and post-processing of TOUGH data files for visualization.

 May-Oct.
 2015 **Post-doctoral Researcher in Computational Materials Research Lab**
 University of California, Berkeley

-  - Implemented particle-fluid interaction simulations using Discontinuous Galerkin method and discrete element models.
-    Characterization of shock-wave induced break-up and
-    agglomeration behavior of suspended solid and liquid aggregates.
-Modeled detonation driven break-up and dispersal of large contaminating agents.
-  - Collaborated on-site with Edgewood Chemical Biological Center.

 2011--2015 **Graduate Researcher in Computational Materials Research Lab**
 University of California, Berkeley

-  - Implemented multiscale models simulations for ballistic impact in layered electromagnetically sensitive fabrics.
-    Derived Kirchhoff-circuit model for conducting high-strength
-    threads moving through magnetic field.
-  - Designed nonlinear multiphysics beam finite elements and contact elements for electronic textiles for dynamic problems and material property prediction.
-  - Implemented new language syntax and library code into FEniCS open source finite element package to automatically generate contact and other element-element integrals in Python and C++.
-  - Derived electromagnetic potential formulation for high-speed moving conducting media.
-Designed time-stepping methods for related Differential Algebraic Equations using implicit and explicit Runge-Kutta methods.

 May-Aug.
 2014 **U.S. Army Contractor at Adelphi Laboratory Center**
 Army Research Lab, Adelphi, MD

-  - Developed finite element models for textile based materials and problems in electromagnetism.

 May-Aug.
 2013 **Graduate Researcher in Advanced Technologies Group of Engineering Division**
 Lawrence Berkeley National Laboratory

-  - Reimplemented and optimized numerical simulation of Low Level Radio Frequency control system for linear particle accelerators.
-  - Achieved 10,000x speedup over preexisting code.
-  - Designed input and output format coupled to web-based interface for real-time parameter studies.

 2008--2011 **Undergraduate Researcher in Particle Flow and Tribology Lab**
 Carnegie Mellon University

-  - Wrote general purpose, parallelized and optimized particle dynamics code using the Discrete Element Model in C using OpenMP.
-  - Performed parametric studies on granular flow in a bearing and on particle-liquid multiphase flow in filter-cake development for drilling simulation.

 #  Teaching